Why We Are Here

 Provide seniors and people with disabilities non-medical emergency services and other essential support to enable and enhance independent living.

-Today EDI employs over 30 highly trained attendants, drivers, technicians, and dispatchers, supported by our Executive Director, Program Manager, Case Manager, and Office Manager.
+Today EDI employs approximately 30 highly trained attendants, drivers, technicians, and dispatchers, supported by our Executive Director, Program Manager, Case Manager, and Office Manager.